Photo: Congenital asymmetry, preop and postop. Correction with implants and mamillaplasty in left breast. On the right side implant only.

 You can return to work about a week after the surgery.

-Breast asymmetry correction by adipose tissues transplantation
+Asymmetry correction by adipose tissues transplantation

 Adipose tissue (body fat) transplantation is expected to become a commonplace method in breast reconstruction in future.
 Adipose tissue has a lot of stem cells that can transform into the required tissue.
 Adipose tissue is taken, for example, from the abdominal region by liposuction using a water jet and then moved to the breast area.